elastic/elasticsearch/README.md

 }
 ```

-The `attachment` type not only indexes the content of the doc, but also automatically adds meta data on the attachment
+The `attachment` type not only indexes the content of the doc in `content` sub field, but also automatically adds meta
-as well (when available).
+data on the attachment as well (when available).

 The metadata supported are: